Are you looking for high quality air pollution infographics to use in a presentation, on a website or to share on social media?

 2. American Lung Association’s State of the Air

 For almost two decades, the American Lung Association has analyzed data from official air quality monitors in order to put together a report entitled, “State of the Air.”
 This popular infographic shows the data from the 2013 report.
-The 2017 version, which has less details, can be found here: State of the Air 2017 Infographic [PDF].
+The 2017 version, which has fewer details, can be found here: State of the Air 2017 Infographic [PDF].

 131.8 million people in the United States live in an area where the air quality gets an “F” rating.
 The people who are most at risk are infants and teens (whose lungs are still developing) and people over the age of 65 (whose bodies are more vulnerable.)
 People who primarily work or are active outdoors are also at higher risk of developing health related conditions from air pollution.